Budget & Planning

 Budget Options Group & Process

-UAF faces a likely FY15 budget gap due to constraints in the state’s budget.
+UAF faces an FY15 budget gap due to constraints in the state’s budget.
 Chancellor Rogers appointed a Budget Options Group to identify and assess both budget reduction and revenue enhancement options.
 The group identified areas unique to UAF’s mission and competitive strengths that should be maintained and/or enhanced.
 The group then reviewed and analyzed a range of budget ideas submitted from a variety of sources and forwarded a list of options to the UAF Planning & Budget Committee (P&BC) for its consideration.

 The options identified by the group are not recommendations.
-The P&BC will accept and consider additional options and analysis.

 The initial list of options compiled by Budget Options Group may be accessed HERE.